Semaan Bassil: Career

 Bassil started his professional career in 1988, working for Fidelity Bank (later part of First Union Corp., which subsequently merged with Wachovia National Bank to become Wachovia Corporation, now part of Wells Fargo) in the United States.
 In 1989, he moved to Belgium, where he held the position of Credit and Country Marketing Officer at Byblos Bank Europe.

 In 1992, Bassil returned to Lebanon, where he joined Byblos Bank S.A.L. as a Member of the Board of Directors, and was directly exposed to branch operations, retail and commercial lending, and finance activities, and later became member of the Management Credit Committee.

 In 2000, he was elected Vice-Chairman of the Board and General Manager of Byblos Bank S.A.L.
 From 2000 until 2014, he held the following positions: Chairman of the Board of Byblos Bank Syria, Vice-Chairman of the Board of Byblos Bank Africa, and Member of the Board of Byblos Bank Europe.

-In 2015, Bassil was elected Chairman - General Manager of Byblos Bank S.A.L.
+In 2015, Bassil was elected Chairman & General Manager of Byblos Bank S.A.L.

 In 2017, Bassil was decorated as Officer of the Order of the Crown by H.M.
 King Philippe of Belgium in recognition of his services.

 Bassil is a founding member of the Committee for the Restoration of the Lebanese National Library.
 He is also a former board member of both the Beirut Stock Exchange and the Beirut Traders Association.

 Publications

 In addition to being a banker, Bassil is an avid collector of historical postal artifacts with abiding interests in archaeology and history.
 In 2009, he published a bilingual book titled “Soixante-dix ans d’histoire postale du bureau de poste français à Beyrouth (1845-1914)” (Seventy Years of Postal History at the French Post Office in Beirut [1845-1914]).
 In 2011, the book earned him a Gold Medal from the Chicago Philatelic Society.
 This was followed by an English-language volume, “French Postal History in Tripoli (1852-1914)”, in 2013.
 The preface to the latter was written by the president of the French Academy of Philately, renowned French postal historian Robert Abensur.
+In 2023, he published a new book titled "Mail in the Levant BEIRUT a case study in the early age of steamship & globalization (1835/1914)".
+The book examines Beirut, as a case study during Ottoman times when the emerging technologies of steam shipping and the modern postal system accelerated the flow of trade, knowledge, and travels.